 - Participation in and successful completion of all officer training classes.
 Maintenance of proficiency in Agency approved tactics such as control/restraint methods, the use of Oleoresin Capsicum (OC) spray, mechanical restraints and blocking and defensive striking techniques.

-- Participation in the arming program when selected, upon selection must successfully complete all classroom and range requirements and maintain proficiency in the use of Agency issued firearms.
+- Participation in the arming program when selected, upon selection must successfully complete all classroom and range requirements and maintain proficiency in the use of Agency issued firearms and taser.

 - Persons appointed for this classification will be required to attend and successfully complete 80 hours of State-mandated training during the first year of employment and 40 hours every year thereafter.

-Note to Applicants: Sufficient information must be provided under the Education/Work Experience portion of the application and supplemental questionnaire to thoroughly and accurately demonstrate your qualifications to determine eligibility.
+Applicants must provide sufficient information under the Education/Work experience portion of the application and supplemental questionnaire to determine eligibility.
 A resume may be attached to supplement your responses in the above-referenced sections; however, it may not be submitted in lieu of the application.

-For further information about this recruitment, please contact Esmeralda Oseguera by e-mail at Esmeralda.Oseguera@ventura.org or by telephone at (805) 654-2154.
+For further information about this recruitment, please contact Alicia Ibarra by e-mail at Alicia.Ibarra@ventura.org or by telephone at (805) 654-2154.